EddieHubCommunity/BioDrop/README.md

 1. `docker compose up`

-Read more in the official documentation - https://linkfree.io/docs/environments/local-development-docker-compose
+Read more in the official documentation: https://linkfree.io/docs/environments/local-development-docker-compose

 ### 🙂 How to add YOUR Profile

-Step by step quickstart guide can be found in the full docs here - https://linkfree.io/docs/quickstart
+The step-by-step QuickStart guide can be found in the full docs here:  https://linkfree.io/docs/quickstart

 <!-- Testimonials STARTs Here -->

 ## ⛩️ Testimonials

-Here are some testimonials from individuals who have used LinkFree:-
+Here are some testimonials from individuals who have used LinkFree:

 <!-- Section 1 -->